Gospel

 Context of Luke 2:39-40

-After completing all the requirements of the Law in Jerusalem, Joseph and Mary returned with Jesus to their hometown of Nazareth, where He grew in strength, wisdom, and God’s favor.
+After completing all the requirements of the Law, Joseph and Mary returned with Jesus to their hometown of Nazareth, marking the close of His infancy narrative.

 Application